achreffaidi/securityMobileApp/README.md

 And if we take in concediration that **OAEP** padding takes 42 bytes, then the remaining is `148 bytes` :thinking:.

-To solve the issue we had to make our message's size a multiple of `148` by adding extra spaces on the top right. then we divide the message in blocks of `148 bytes`, encrypt each of them and send the concatinated result. :sunglasses:
+To solve the issue we had to make our message's size a multiple of `148` by adding extra spaces on the top right. then we divide the message in blocks of `148 bytes`, encrypt each of them and send the concatenated result. :sunglasses:

 We also send the **size of an encrypted block** so the receiver can reverse the operation and get the message back.